geotrev/release-workspaces/README.md

 Available hooks:

+- `preincrement`, `postincrement`: Runs before/after packages are versioned
-- `prenpm`, `postnpm`: Runs before/after packages are versioned & published
+- `prepublish`, `postpublish`: Runs before/after packages are published
 - `precommit`, `postcommit`: Runs before/after publish artifacts are committed
 - `pretag`, `posttag`: Runs before/after a release tag is generated
 - `prepush`, `postpush`: Runs before/after the commit is pushed to the remote (does not run if both `config.git.commit` and `config.git.tag` are false)